FAQ: Spoon refusal

 Have you just started solids?
 Is your baby refusing to be spoon fed?

 Sometimes, the answer to your problem is over a coffee with a friend, posting the question in an online mother’s group, or secret forum.
 A fellow mummy with experience can often provide that little bit of wisdom, the glimmer of hope that you have been looking for or at the very least, a new idea to try.
+Or you can try our Foodie eBooks Baby Foodie, Finger Foodie, Family Foodie.
+Or our Best-selling hard copy books.

 We certainly don’t have all the answers.
 So these FAQ blog posts are to be seen like this… if our closest friends were to ask our advice, these would be our answers.
 But don’t let it stop with us, If you have an idea that might help others, we would love to hear it.
 Leave a comment after this post, or join our Facebook page to talk to other parents.